-Students can even track each word’s journey on the Word Road, watching their vocabulary grow from Banked to Mastered.
+Students can visually track each word’s journey on the Word Road, watching words progress from Banked to Mastered over time.

 Was this article helpful?